Root Canal Therapy – Plano, TX

 Grimacing woman, in pain from a toothache

 Root canal therapy is necessary when the innermost layer of its tooth, called its pulp, incurs damage or develops an infection.
+The pulp contains connective tissue and nerve tissue, which play a role in sensation and the internal structure of the tooth body.
 Here are some signs that you might need this treatment:

 • You have a severe, throbbing toothache.